-Paris shopping map locates the best shopping venues in the City of Lights: fashion districts, shopping malls, department stores, typical Markets, flea market, best food and wine stores, book and music stores.
-More thematic Paris maps.
+Paris shopping map locates the best shopping venues in the world fashion capital: fashion districts, shopping malls, department stores, typical markets, flea market, food and wine stores, bookstores.
+Shopping in Paris.
+Paris maps.

-The Bon Marché is the oldest Parisian department stores.
+The Bon Marché is the oldest Parisian department store.
 In 1838, Paul and Justin Videau opened a business where they sold linen, umbrellas and haberdashery.
 Aristide Boucicaut joined the two brothers in 1853 and decided to create a department store focused on women.
 In the following years, he bought the shares of his associates, enlarged the store, staged the items, labeled their products.
 The Department Stores were born.
 They have always sold the best of what the city and France is famous for: high end French fashion brands, lingerie, jewellery, French perfume brands and exquisite tableware.
 A number of them closed down as the competition from Shopping Malls intensified.
-Some of them successfully turned into upscale venues with as key advantages are central location, large choice of top brands for quick shopping, tax refund, personal shopper, delivery to hotels and abroad.
+Some of them successfully turned into upscale venues with as key advantages central location, large choice of top brands for quick shopping, tax refund, personal shopper, delivery to hotels and abroad.
 Paris Department Stores

 It took a long time for Shopping Malls to establish themselves in the city.
 Historically, you went shopping at the department stores, in the top fashion streets and at the myriad of stores everywhere.
 Department Stores turned into upscale venues.
 A few downtown urban projects of the 20th century included large Shopping Malls.